-MTA's assessment of PLTC design progress continues to forecast design completion in April 2019.
+MTA's assessment of PLTC design progress is now forecasting an additional two-month slip in PLTC design completion from April to June 2019.
 The original Baseline Schedule anticipated design completion by late fall 2017.
-However, in recent months, PLTC has been making improved progress in the advancement of critical design packages, and through mid-October 2018, 115 of the approximately 191 planned design packages have been issued as "Released for Construction" (RFC).
-Segment 7 of the project is the critical path and through early November 2018, approximately half of the approximately 39 Segment 7 design packages have been issued as RFC.
+Through early December 2018, 120 of the approximately 237 currently planned design packages have been issued as "Released for Construction" (RFC).
+Segment 7 of the project is the critical path and through early December 2018, 25 of the approximately 39 Segment 7 design packages have been issued as RFC.
+For the "corridor-wide" packages, 17 of the approximately 53 planned packages have been issued as RFC through early December 2018.